Food Waste Reduction

 Why not practice your waste reduction skills around the grill and beyond, the next time you have a party, potluck or family gathering?

-Know your numbers: If you are planning to have a few people over, try to get a good idea of how many are coming.
-This way you will prepare the right amount of food.
+Know your numbers: This way you will prepare the right amount of food

-Check the fridge first: Before heading to the grocery store, see what you have on hand and build your menu on these items.
+Check the fridge first: Before heading to the grocery store, see what you have on hand to build your menu

 Hosting a Potluck?
-Be clear with guests on what and how much to bring.
-Share with your guests that you want to reduce food waste and lots of leftovers – they are sure to appreciate the intent.
+Advise your guests on what and how much to bring.
+Share your plans to reduce food waste and lots of leftovers

 Be real – plates, forks, knives, cups!
-Hosting a large event? – Go with paper plates and napkins (they can be composted) and recyclable cups.
+Go with compostable paper plates and napkins and recyclable cups

-Set-up for sorting: Use paper compostable bags for compost and have a tote set out for dishes.
+Set-up for sorting: Use paper bags for compost and a tote for dishes.
 Check out our printable sorting signs!

 Guests from out of province?
-While composting and recycling has been a way of life in Nova Scotia for 20+ years, some of your guests may be new to our ways.
+While composting and recycling has been a way of life in Nova Scotia for 20+ years, some guests may be new to our ways.

 Containers at the ready!
 Cool leftovers quickly and store well to get the most out of your leftovers.